exercism/csharp/exercises/tournament/README.md

 Means that the Devastating Donkeys and Courageous Californians tied.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/tournament` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.